kuanyui/moe-theme.el/README.md

 ```

 ## Customizations
-It's impossible to satisfy everyone with one theme, but `moe-theme` provide some customizations that you may like it
+It's impossible to satisfy everyone with one theme, but `moe-theme` provide some customizations that you may like.

-Select a theme you like and go on:
+Select a theme you like and let's go on:

 ```lisp
     (require 'moe-theme)